Case study overview

 0

-AI / Internet
+AI / internet

-Suppliers & Relationships
+Suppliers & relationships with retailers

 Without technology and industry standards, the dynamic between these three is outdated and precarious.
 Yet the supplier carries the risk, always.
-What does the relationship between suppliers, retailers and merchandisers look like?

 Supplier